miniskar/deffe/README.md

     - xlsxwriter
     - matplotlib
     - pandas
+    - pathlib
     - pydot
     - tqdm
     - torchsummary
+    ```bash
+    Install all required packages from requirements.txt file in the repository.
+    $ pip3 install -r requirements.txt
+    ```

 ## Docker support
 Docker support is provided for Deffe.
 Set proxy settings in Docker file and also in apt.conf file appropriately.